 Organizations and Websites

-Holistic Justice: International Allliance of Holistic Lawyers -- http://iahl.org
+Holistic Justice: International Alliance of Holistic Lawyers (now dissolved)

-Creative Problem Solving: McGill Center for Creative Problem Solving at California Western School of Law, San Diego, California -- http://www.cwsl.edu/main/default.asp?nav=creative_problem_solving.asp&body=creative_problem_solving/home.asp
+Creative Problem Solving: McGill Center for Creative Problem Solving at California Western School of Law, San Diego, California CWSL Problem Solving Site https://www.cwsl.edu/clinics-and-programs/center-for-creative-problem-solving

-Collaborative Law: International Academy of Collaborative Professionals’ website is:
+Collaborative Law: International Academy of Collaborative Professionals’ website is the first link:

 Preventive Law: The Louis Brown Center for Preventive Law -- http://www.preventivelawyer.org/main/default.asp